Transcript from video from WSJ. Follow link below to view:

 The idea of shipping started in 3rd Century BC when merchants realize that sending products overseas was cheaper and faster than by land.
 Early on, goods were loaded onto ships in sacks, barrels, and wooden crates with scores of dock workers squeezing them on decks or in tight spaces below.
 Ships often spent more time at ports than sailing, and not much changed until 1956.
 That is when American truck driver Malcolm McLean stacked 58 metal boxes on a ship going from New Jersey to Houston.
 This idea completely revolutionized the industry.
 The containers not only protected the products, but when the ships docked at ports, truck beds and freight trains could take them away without repackaging.

 A flurry of innovation followed, and container sizes were standardized.
 In 1966 Moore-McCormack Lines started the first transatlantic container service.
 And then in 1968 one of the first modern container ships hit the water.
 The Japanese Hoki Maru carried 752 20-foot containers, using a standard still used today.
-Cargo can now be moved from purpose-built vessels to rail and roads in massive volumes, cutting transport costs by at least 75%.
+Cargo can now be moved from purpose-built vessels to rail and roads.
+All in massive volumes, cutting transport costs by at least 75%.
 This led to the emergence to global shipping behemoths like Denmark’s Maersk line, France’s CMA CGM, and China’s Cosco.

 By the 1980s around 90% of manufactured goods were containerized.
 From designer dresses and food to home goods, electronics and heavy machinery.
 Globalization exploded as ships moved Asian goods to the West, and vice versa, making stops at dozens of ports along the way.
 Recently the Panama and Suez canals were expanded allowing for bigger ships to cross and in greater numbers but it’s not all been smooth sailing.